BrockDSL/Scholars-Geoportal/README.md

      ![unzip](portal6.jpg)

+2. Right-click the zip folder and select "Extract all".
+You can identify an appropriate location or accept the default (MY DOWNLOADS).
+3. Run your GIS software and add the files according to your workflow.

+---

-**This tutorial is brought to you by the Brock University Digital Scholarship Lab.
+**This tutorial is brought to you by the Brock University Map, Data & GIS Library.
 For more information on the DSL check out our website at [www.brocku.ca/library/dsl/](https://brocku.ca/library/dsl/) or you can e-mail us at dsl@brocku.ca.**

 You can also find us on:
 [Facebook](https://www.facebook.com/Brock-University-Digital-Scholarship-Lab-349407235866792/)